 The course introduces students to the basic concepts and principles of philosophy of mind, ethics, philosophy of technology, and political philosophy.
-It also teaches students to apply these ideas and principles to analyse the philosophical issues arising from the information technologies in contemporary society by examining how the technologies influence our understanding of human mind and artificial intelligence, human existence/experience in virtual world vs. real world, online community and politics, as well as related social, legal, ethical and political issues.
+It also teaches students to apply these ideas and principles to analyse the philosophical issues arising from the information technologies in contemporary society by examining how the technologies influence our understanding of the human mind, the self, reality, artificial intelligence, human existence/experience in virtual world vs. real world, online community and politics, as well as related social, legal, ethical and political issues.

-(1) Understand the key concepts and principles of philosophy of mind, ethics, and political philosophy applicable to the philosophical issues arising from the design and use of digital technologies.
+1. Understand the key concepts and principles of philosophy of mind, metaphysics, ethics, and political philosophy applicable to the philosophical issues arising from digital technologies.

-(2) Identify, define, and critically analyse the philosophical issues in the design, development, and application of digital technologies by applying the key concepts and principles of relevant philosophy theories.
+2. Identify, define, and critically analyse the philosophical issues of digital technologies by applying the key concepts and principles of relevant philosophy theories.

-(3) Appreciate the philosophical and social contexts of digital technologies and critically evaluate their societal, legal, and political implications in reference to the learned philosophic theories.
+3. Appreciate the philosophical and social contexts of digital technologies and critically evaluate their societal, and political implications in reference to the learned philosophic theories.

-(4) Effectively communicate their understanding of the philosophical issues digital technologies and the analysis of such issues in written and verbal language.
+4. Effectively communicate their understanding of the philosophical issues regarding digital technologies and the analysis of such issues in written and verbal language.